2018 is the year I managed to sell my first premium domain.

 However, the second time around was when things started to pick up.
 Out of the blue, I got an attractive offer through one of the many marketplaces where I had my domains listed, and I didn’t hesitate for a minute.

-The second premium domain I ever sold was a 4-letter dictionary word .org that was not previously registered: oozy.org.
+The second premium domain I ever sold was a 4-letter dictionary word .org that was available at the time: oozy.org.

 I stumbled upon oozy.org while scouting for available domains (after trying hundreds of other short word combinations).
 I only paid $12 to register this domain and ended up selling it for 80x its original price.